tcmulder/aquamin/docs/features/block-configuration.md

          ┣ 📄 index.js     // block entry file (mostly imports other files)
          ┗ 📄 save.js      // HTML saved to database
 ```
-?> _Note:_ These filenames are simplified; they'll work, but for easier debugging, aquamin prefixes filenames like `example-block-edit.js`, `example-block-editor.css`, `example-block-markup.php`, etc.
+?> These filenames are simplified; they'll work, but for easier debugging, aquamin prefixes filenames like `example-block-edit.js`, `example-block-editor.css`, `example-block-markup.php`, etc.

 ## Editing Core Blocks

 You can modify core blocks using the `aquamin/assets/block-edits/` directory.
 Aquamin comes with a few already, including block animations, column layout enhancements, and show/hide responsive container edits.
 Feel free to duplicate and reuse any of these for your own purposes, or remove those you don't want.

-?> _Note:_ While aquamin only loads custom block front-end styles and scripts on posts that use those particular blocks (in order to optimize performance), it loads edits within this directory globally to ensure your edits apply to core blocks wherever they may appear.
+?> While aquamin only loads custom block front-end styles and scripts on posts that use those particular blocks (in order to optimize performance), it loads edits within this directory globally to ensure your edits apply to core blocks wherever they may appear.

 ## PHP Hooks